“To boldly go where no man has gone before.”

 As with Lays chips and other cravings, you can’t be satisfied with planting just one flag.
 No sooner have you finished editing and posting pictures of one vacation, that the urge to leave again rears its head.
 And unless you’re rolling in the dough, fulfilling these urges can put somewhat of a strain on the bottom-line.
 So what do you do?
 You tighten your seatbelts, put on your neck pillow and get ready to holiday – on a budget.

-Visit a supermarket.
-A lot of supermarkets will have ready-to-eat meals that you can warm up in your room at a fraction of the cost of a restaurant meal.
+A lot of supermarkets will have ready-to-eat meals that you can warm up in your room at a little of the cost of a restaurant meal.
 Some of them will also have an eating area which serves inexpensive food.
 Do make the most of these.
 While you’re there, don’t forget to pick up snacks for the road- granola bars, crackers, cookies.
 These are invaluable when you find yourself hungry in an area with nothing but fancy restaurants around.

-Free entertainment.
 From yoga and cooking classes in the hostel to art galleries and museums that are free for all, you’ll find free things to enjoy everywhere if you keep your eyes and ears open.
 Tip: Do look up if any free concerts or festivals are on during the time of your travel.
-There’s no better way to soak up the vibe of the city.
+There wasn’t a better way to absorb the vibe of the city.

-Sightseeing passes: If you’re planning to visit all the tourist hotspots, do check if there’s a combined sightseeing pass that covers all your intended destinations.
-These are usually cheaper than the cost of individual tickets combined and may have additional offers (like discounts at associated restaurants).
+If you’re planning to visit all the tourist hotspots, do check if there’s a combined sightseeing pass that covers all your intended destinations.
+These are mostly lower than the cost of individual tickets combined and may have additional offers (like discounts at associated restaurants).

 Don’t forget- research and planning are the backbone of any budget holiday.
 And it’s not restricted to booking the tickets and stay.
 Once that’s done, start skimming through the comments section on TripAdvisor and work your way through travel blogs.
 You’ll pick up invaluable information about your destination, and also find your anticipation growing- which after all is half the pleasure of life.